Public engagement: Constraints of public meeting efforts

-Public meetings and consensus conferences may create knowledge gaps between high SES and less SES participants.
+Public meetings and consensus conferences may create knowledge gaps between high and low socioeconomic status participants.
 The demographic, prepositional and cognitive differences between two groups in public meeting may lead to differing outcomes of public engagement.
 For example, highly educated participants may learn more from discussions and dominate the conversation while less educated members listen to their arguments.
 Furthermore, only small proportions of the population who may be already informed attend public meetings while the majority of the population who may need information the most do not.
 In such case, any public engagement effort may widen existing gaps further.